ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

 By saying that Newton's is a ***central field***  one means that

  - a special point exists in space (the field center),
- - the magnitude of the force exerted by the field at any other point only depends by that other point's distance from the center, and
+ - the magnitude of the force exerted by the field at a given point only depends by that other point's distance from the center, and
- - the force direction is collinear (parallel).
+ - the force direction is collinear (parallel) to the segment connecting th.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODA1NDUyMTldfQ==
+eyJoaXN0b3J5IjpbLTMxOTIwNjIwNF19
 -->